JWSaye/jetbot-gazebo-sim/README.md

 Gazebo environments for testing JetBot navigation and perception algorithms.

+This uses the Gazebo models from [https://github.com/dusty-nv/jetbot_ros](https://github.com/dusty-nv/jetbot_ros) but does not require CUDA dependencies in `jetbot_camera`.

 ## Installation Instructions

 This instructions are for Ubuntu 18.04 with ROS Melodic already installed.